omar95-pero/omar95-pero/README.md

-Optimizing your GitHub profile can make it more engaging and professional.
-Below is an optimized version of your profile:

 Hi, I'm Omar Pero! 👋
 About Me
 👨‍💻 Backend Developer specialized in PHP and Laravel with 4+ years of experience creating robust, scalable, and efficient web applications.